 Important :

-Block-based LUNs use space from a storage pool.
+Block-based LUNs uses space from storage pool.

-File-based LUNs use space from a volume.
+File-based LUNs uses space from volume.

 A Comparison of Block-based and File-based LUN Features